bjorne/molecule.js/README.md

 By creating your own branch, you can freely commit and push changes and easily share your code with other users.

+Copy

-_(TODO)_ Copy `config/atom.json.sample` to `config/atom.json` and make
+* `config/atom.json.sample` to `config/atom.json`
+* `config/molecule.json.sample` to `config/molecule.json`

-the changes necessary to suit your environment.
+and make the changes necessary to suit your environment.

 Run `npm install` to install the necessary packages.

 ### Scripting basics

-A molecule script resides under the `lib/` directory and exports a function which will automatically be invoked by molecule upon startup, like so:
+A molecule script resides under the `lib/controllers` directory and exports a function which will automatically be invoked by molecule upon startup, like so: